Nothing's worse than a slow-loading webpage or waiting for a buffering video.

 If you want the very best data rates, and don’t mind relying on WiFi for distributing indoors, use the latest hotspot from your carrier with external antennas mounted outside the building or vehicle.

-A cell phone signal booster amplifies the signal from outdoors, rebroadcasting indoors wirelessly to get you the best data rates.
-Check out our in-depth review of the best cell signal boosters to find the right model for you.
+A MIMO cell phone signal booster system amplifies the signal from outdoors, rebroadcasting indoors wirelessly to get you the best data rates.

 There are five factors that affect the LTE/5G data speeds you experience.

 In 4G LTE and 5G networks, signal quality is measured as SINR.
 Increasing your SINR can have a dramatic impact on your connection speeds.
 The best way to improve SINR is to use a directional outdoor antenna, either connected to a signal booster or directly to an LTE or 5G hotspot.

 Your phone or hotspot can use multiple bands to connect simultaneously to the tower.
 This is called “Carrier Aggregation.”
 The more bands you’re connected on, the higher your data rates.

 Many people think this is the most important factor, but it isn't.
 Signal strength, which is called RSRP in 4G LTE and 5G networks, definitely matters.
 But it’s often not the most important factor.
 If your RSRP signal is stronger than around -100 dBm, then a stronger signal won't help increase your data rates.

 The more users on the tower, the lower your data rates will be.
 In reality, tower congestion varies by band.
 Generally higher frequencies penetrate buildings less than lower frequencies.
 As a result, higher frequency bands are generally less congested.
 Using outdoor antennas connected directly to a hotspot or to a signal booster can help get you access to less-congested bands.